 - Increased intestinal permeability (also known as ‘leaky gut’) and food sensitivities

 - Gastroenteritis, particularly of infectious origin

 If the digestive tract is not functioning optimally this can affect our absorption of nutrients as well as have wide reaching consequences for all body systems and our overall wellbeing.
 Optimising digestive health is a key place to start in any nutritional programme.

 Investigating and addressing possible contributory factors, supporting digestive function and choosing foods to help soothe, calm and repair the digestive tract are all important steps.
 Addressing emotions and the impact of stress may also be relevant.

 In many instances diagnostic testing (for example comprehensive stool analysis) can provide key information regarding contributory factors.
-For more information on relevant diagnostic tests please do give me a call or drop me an email.
+For more information on relevant diagnostic tests, such as Stool Analysis and SIBO Breath Testing, please do give me a call or drop me an email.

 Top Tips on Improving Digestion: